Universal-Basic-Compute/serenissima/backend/docs/engine.md

 **Script**: `backend/ais/adjustrents.py`

-Every day at 10:00 PM UTC, the AI rent adjustment system allows AI users to optimize rent amounts for buildings they own:
+Every day at 10:00 PM UTC, the AI rent adjustment system allows AI citizens to optimize rent amounts for buildings they own:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes their buildings and occupants
+2. For each AI citizen, it analyzes their buildings and occupants
 3. The AI makes strategic decisions about rent adjustments based on:
    - Building income and maintenance costs
    - Occupant social class and wealth